Clan MacLennan: 18th century and Jacobite risings

 The decimated Clan MacLennan played little part in the Jacobite risings, however eleven MacLennans are recorded as being taken prisoner after the Battle of Culloden.
 After Culloden the clan system began to fall apart and many MacLennans emigrated to the new world.
 There are MacLennan Mountains in New Zealand and a McLennan County in the state of Texas, USA.

 Clan MacLennan today

 Prior to 1976 there had not been a recognized MacLennan chief for over three hundred years.
-In 1977, the Lord Lyon King of Arms recognised Ronald George MacLennan as the 'Chief of the Name and Arms of MacLennan'.
-However, another man, William MacLennan from Sydney, Australia, came forward with proof of his descent, in the male line, from the senior line of the clan.
-This man's arms were then matriculated by the Lord Lyon King of Arms, yet he did not contest Ronald MacLennan's chiefship despite his senior descent.
-Ronald's son and heir Ruairidh Donald George MacLennan of MacLennan became Scotland's youngest clan chief at the age of 13 following his father's death in 1989.
-In 1990, William MacLennan challenged the Chiefship by way of a petition to the Lord Lyons Court.
-The matter was only resolved in 2000 after William's son who inherited the Chieftainship from his father in 1990 withdrew the legal challenge to the Chiefship.
-The son of William MacLennan, however, still retained the option of to contest the chiefship.
-The modern day Clan MacLennan has active associations in Scotland, Australia, Canada, the USA and New Zealand.
-The clan chief resides in Dores, Inverness, Scotland.
+In 1977, the Lord Lyon King of Arms recognised Ronald George MacLennan as the 'Chief of the Name and Arms of MacLennan.

+Following Ronald's death in 1989, his son and heir, Ruairidh Donald George MacLennan of MacLennan, became the youngest clan chief in Scotland at the age of 13.

+The modern-day Clan MacLennan has active associations in Scotland, Australia, Canada, the USA and New Zealand.

+The clan chief resides in Farr, Inverness, Scotland.
+His daughter, Rosie Margaret MacLennan of MacLennan, born in 2016, is the heir apparent.